Melting of olive oil in immiscible surroundings: experiments and theory: Discussion

+Fifth, up to now we have ignored surface tension effects.
+To justify this assumption, we compare the hydrostatic pressure and the Laplace pressure.
+Typical difference in hydrostatic pressures (for the vertical wall at mid-height) is given by: $P_\text{hydrostatic} = g\Delta\rho L/2 \approx \unit{200}{\pascal}$.
+Now the Laplace pressure can be approximated as $P_\text{Laplace} = \sigma \left|d^2h/dz^2 \right| = \unit{0.2}{\milli\pascal}$.
+Since the Laplace pressure is smaller by 6 orders of magnitude, we are confident in ignoring the effects of surface tension.
+This ratio is substantially less for the cylindrical and spherical experiments; $\approx 200$ and $\approx 500$ respectively, but still high enough to be confident in ignoring effects of surface tension.
+However, surface tension might be important for the spherical and cylindrical geometries for $\theta > \unit{90}{\degree}$ to stabilise the oil film.

+Sixth, we observe no turbulence in the ambient fluid nor in the thin oil film, such that we expect our results to be valid at least up to $\text{Ra}=10^8$.
+Since our Stefan number is relatively low (0.21) the heating up of the oil is small as compared to the heat needed to melt.
+For high Stefan numbers we expect an additional conduction problem inside the objects that, for small $t$, delays the melting.
+So we can therefore conclude that our results should also be valid for Stefan numbers at least up to $\text{Ste}=0.2$.

-Lastly, throughout our derivation we have considered the ambient water to be stationary.
-We suspect that the influence of the water is small but not negligible.
-The cold melted olive oil will cool down the water, giving rise to a cold downward flow, resulting in two stacked boundary layers---flowing in opposite directions.
-This will therefore locally influence the contact temperature $T^*$.
-The velocity in the oil layer is of order \unit{1}{\milli\meter\per\second} and the velocity in water \unit{1}{\centi\meter\per\second}.
+Lastly, throughout our derivation we have considered the ambient water to be stationary, which we have discussed before.
+The velocity in the oil layer along the wall is of order \unit{1}{\milli\meter\per\second} and the velocity in water \unit{1}{\centi\meter\per\second}.
 This is so low that heat transfer is still mainly by conduction and will influence $T^*$ in a small amount.
+However, for applications with much larger Rayleigh and Stefan numbers this situation might change, and our analysis and assumptions will no longer hold.
+For example: increased velocities in the surrounding water may affect the pinch-off at the apex due to increased shear forces, or the attached oil film may show instabilities which might result in detachment of the oil film from the object prior to reaching the apex.